sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 This needs to be done for every github code host connection if there is more than one configured.

-A [token that has the prerequisite scopes](#github-api-token-and-access) and both read and write access to all relevant repositories is required in order to list collaborators for each repository to perform a complete sync.
+Repo-centric permission syncing is done by calling the [list repository collaborators GitHub API endpoint](https://docs.github.com/en/rest/collaborators/collaborators#list-repository-collaborators).
+To call this API endpoint correctly, we need a [GitHub access token](#github-api-access) with the required scopes and read and write access to all relevant repositories.

 > IMPORTANT: We strongly recommend configuring both read and write access to associated repositories for permission syncing due to GitHub's token scope requirements.
 Without write access, there will be a conflict between [user-centric sync](../permissions/syncing.md#troubleshooting) and repo-centric sync.
 In that case, [disable repo-centric permission sync](../permissions/syncing#disable-repo-centric-permission-sync) (supported in <span class="badge badge-note">Sourcegraph 5.0.4+</span>).